-Did you receive an email from the Financial Aid Office telling you that you are not meeting the Satisfactory Academic Progress (SAP) policy?
+Did you receive an email from the Office of Financial Aid and Scholarships telling you that you are not meeting the Satisfactory Academic Progress (SAP) policy?

 There are three main reasons you may not be making SAP: